xyz3919/SBHB_Analysis/README.md

 ### Setup some eups packages

-Need to execute this command before running the scripts in a new terminal.
+Need to execute this command before running the scripts in a new terminal every time.
 For despydb, you need ~/.desservice.ini in order to connect to DES database.
 ```
 source setup.sourceme
 ```
-You can set up more packages, but don't forget to install them first("eups distrib install $package $version") and put "setup $packgename" into setup.sourceme .
+You can import more packages, but don't forget to install them first("eups distrib install $package $version") and put "setup $packgename" into setup.sourceme .

 ## Generate the quasar catalog

 ### Download raw quasar catalogs.

-Go to your workspace or where you want to store you data and do the analysis.
+Go to your workspace or where you want to store your data and do the analysis.
 ```
 download_raw_catalog.sh
 ```
 This will download 1. million quasar catalog, 2.
 OzDES catalog(No longer used, we query DR1 directely), 3.
 SDSS DR7 quasar catalog and 4.
 SDSS DR14 quasar catalog.
+Then, the code will cross-match and selecte spectroscapically confirmed quasars in DES-SN S1 and S2 fields.

 ### Process catalog